Data protection

 In the case of data processing by US data recipients who have not submitted to the regulations of the EU-US Data Privacy Framework, the following risks in particular cannot currently be ruled out for you as the data subject:

-Your personal data could possibly be passed on to other third parties (e.g. US authorities) by the respective service provider beyond the actual purpose of fulfilling the order.
+- Your personal data could possibly be passed on to other third parties (e.g. US authorities) by the respective service provider beyond the actual purpose of fulfilling the order.

-There may be a higher probability that incorrect data processing may occur, as the technical and organizational measures for the protection of personal data do not fully meet the requirements of the GDPR in terms of quantity and quality.
+You may not be able to assert or enforce your rights to information against the respective service provider in the long term. - There may be a higher probability that incorrect data processing may occur, as the technical and organizational measures for the protection of personal data do not fully meet the requirements of the GDPR in terms of quantity and quality.

-By consenting to the processing of (advertising and marketing) cookies, you explicitly consent to the transfer of data to the USA.
+- By consenting to the processing of (advertising and marketing) cookies, you explicitly consent to the transfer of data to the USA.
 You can remove cookies stored on your PC yourself at any time by deleting the temporary internet files.

 Legal basis: Art.
 6 para.
 1 lit. a GDPR